sheharyaar/linux-kernel-notes/debugging-tracing/debugging.md

 ### Starting QEMU and Running VM

-1. Run `make gdb_scripts` to build the gdb scripts (required on kernels v5.1 and above).
+1. Run `make scripts_gdb` to build the gdb scripts (required on kernels v5.1 and above).

 2. Start QEMU with the following command :
 ```shell